• Skip to primary navigation

 This minor complements a wide array of majors and paves the way for careers with State and National Parks, city parks and recreation, non-profits, environmental education, private enterprises, youth camps and more.

 As long as you are a current undergraduate student at Texas A&M University with a minimum 2.5 GPA, you are eligible to pursue this minor.
+At least three semesters remaining to completion of degree are required prior to declaring the minor.
 Declaration of minor is made in the student’s home college or major department.
 Students may request that their major advisor add the RWFM minor.
 Some colleges and departments outside RWFM may not permit their students to declare a minor.

 A member of